saloot/NeuralNetworkTomography/Codes Used in Papers/InverseNeural/Simulation Code/Codes/ReproduceFigures/README.md

 We have modified the code to adapt it for our own needs, which is in the `GLM/` folder.
 To run the code, please open MALTAB, navigate to the `GLM\` folder and perform the following commands

-    For GLM, please open MALTAB, navigate to the `GLM\` folder and perform the following commands

     >> run ./tools_mexcode/initialize_mexcode
     >> run setpaths
     >> T = Infer_GLM(2,[60,12],[15,3],0.2,0.3,'N')